 Prior to menopause, most women go through perimenopause.
 This is when your periods become irregular, and your flow might become lighter or heavier.

 Menopause is when you have stopped having periods for one year — triggered by a drop in the levels of the hormones oestrogen and progesterone.
-The NHS officially describes it as when a woman stops having periods and is no longer able to get pregnant naturally.
+This means you stop having periods and are no longer able to get pregnant naturally.
 Find out more about women's hormones.

 When does menopause start?

 Some women reach menopause before age 45 — roughly 1 in 100.
 This is called early menopause or premature ovarian insufficiency.

-If you’re under 45 and your periods are becoming less frequent or have stopped altogether, it’s important to see your GP or test your hormones to see if they're in the menopausal range.
+If you’re under 45 and your periods are becoming less frequent or have stopped altogether, it’s important to see your GP so they can test your hormones to see if they're in the menopausal range.
 This is because of increased risks that come with early menopause —for example, osteoporosis and heart disease.

 What are the symptoms of menopause?